 Above: 57xx Pannier Tank no. 4670 en route to Lambourn.
 Note the auto-coach, although auto-working was never used on the line.
 Photo: Lens of Sutton

 West Fields was in keeping with many of the other stations, and consisted of a solitary platform situated on the eastern side of the line.
 Shelter was provided by the GWR's traditional pagoda-style hut.
-Supplied by S. Taylor & Co. of Birmingham, this building differed from the others as it was built of concrete instead of the usual iron costruction.
-It was described as being constructed of Taylor's patent universal roof covering and building material.
-Access to the platform could be gained from either end, via a pathway leading from the ramp at the Lambourn end to a small gate, opening onto Gloucester Road (now Clifton Road).
+Supplied by S. Taylor & Co. of Birmingham, this building differed from the others as it was built of concrete instead of the usual iron construction.
+It was described as being built from Taylor's patent universal roof covering and building material.

 0-6-0 Collett class 2251 no. 3210 pauses at West Fields hauling a down passenger train.
 Photo: D. W. Winkworth